US Standard Light Rail Vehicle: Operators

 The US SLRV design also influenced the early design of the Canadian Light Rail Vehicle.

 Issues

 Before they were delivered, Boeing claimed the US SLRV would be reliable and virtually maintenance-free.
-From their earliest days of service, however, the SLRVs proved to be a major financial and mechanical nightmare.
-After the initial three months of service, the MBTA was forced to halt all light rail service on April 16, 1977 for nine or ten days due to equipment unavailability.
+From their earliest days of service, however, the SLRVs proved to be very mechanically and financially taxing.
+After the initial three months of service, the MBTA was forced to halt all light rail service on April 16, 1977, for nine or ten days due to equipment unavailability.
 The MBTA was unable to retire their PCCs; instead, MBTA instituted a PCC rebuilding program to augment the SLRV fleet and maintain Green Line service.
 In San Francisco, the problems with the SLRVs led to the Muni Metro not reaching its full potential until 1982.